4d757365/tic-tac-toe/README.md

-# tic-tac-toe
+# Tic-tac-toe

-Tic Tac Toe game using Javascript.
+Tic-tac-toe game using Javascript.